Zukkari/maven-template/README.md

 * all test resources are placed in the src/test/resources directory
 * each project will contain a pom.xml file in the project root directory

-To install maven, download the binary zip from https://maven.apache.org/download.cgi and follow the install instructions at https://maven.apache.org/install.html
+To install maven, download the binary zip from https://maven.apache.org/download.cgi and follow the install instructions at https://maven.apache.org/install.html.
+Linux users: just use your package manager.

 When everything is set up correctly, then the following one-liners can be used on the command line (in the project root directory):